Magic-Pod/magic-pod-api-client/README.md

 ## Examples

+In any cases below, you can check the test result status programatically by magic-pod-api-client's return values.
+- 0: Succeeded
+- 1: Failed
+- 2: Unresolved (Self-healing happened)

 ### Upload app, run batch test for the app, wait until the batch run is finished, and delete the app if the test passed.

 ```